Writing & Research

 Technology, ethics,

-Exploring how AI systems shape communities, why algorithmic fairness matters, and what it means to build technology that serves humanity rather than extracts from it.
+Exploring how AI systems shape communities and what it means to build safe and trustworthy technology

 Scroll to explore